What Is Kidney Pain?

 Kidney pain is felt higher and deeper in your body than back pain.
 You may feel it in the upper half of your back, not the lower part.
 Unlike back discomfort, it's felt on one or both sides, usually under your rib cage.

 It's often constant.
-It probably won't go away when you shift your body.
-With your back, it might lessen when you adjust your position.
+Kidney pain probably won't go away when you shift your body.
+However, back pain might lessen when you adjust your position.

 Signs that it's your back